Hurricane Kiko intensifies to a Category 4 in the Pacific Ocean, forecasters say

 There were no watches or warnings associated with Kiko and no hazards affecting land.

-Meanwhile, Lorena was a Category 1 hurricane with maximum sustained winds at 80 mph (130 kph), the hurricane center said.
-It was expected to continue strengthening through the evening, and forecasters urged people on the Baja California peninsula and in northwestern Mexico to monitor the storm's progress.
+Meanwhile, Lorena was a Category 1 hurricane with maximum sustained winds near 85 mph (137 kph), though it was expected weaken and become a tropical storm on Thursday, the hurricane center said.
+Forecasters urged people on the Baja California peninsula and in northwestern Mexico to monitor the storm's progress.

 The forecast said rainfall totals could reach 15 inches (38 centimeters) in some places, and flash flooding and mudslides were possible.
 Ocean swells generated by Lorena could cause life-threatening rip currents in coastal areas.